apilytics/apilytics/privacy.md

 will take the necessary steps to protect your information, e.g. by signing appropriate data processing agreements with the processors.

-To get critical information about the behavior of our visitors, we use [Simple Analytics](https://simpleanalytics.com).
-This analytics software gives us insight about our visitors only in general, but not about individuals per say, as it does not track visitors and does not store any personal identifiable information.
-[Go to their documentation](https://docs.simpleanalytics.com/what-we-collect) to find out what Simple Analytics collects (and most importantly what they don't).

 We may also disclose your information to third parties or relevant authorities when required by law or by a competent authority, and to relevant third parties in connection of a planned share or business acquisition or sale.

 ### 6. Will my data be disclosed outside the EU?

-Your data wont generally be transferred or processed outside of the EU/EEA.
-However, there are situations where our partner or subcontractor used for providing the service, either resides or needs to transfer information outside of the EU/EEA.
+Your data won't generally be transferred or processed outside the EU/EEA.
+However, there are situations where our partner or subcontractor used for providing the service, either resides or needs to transfer information outside the EU/EEA.
 These partners or subcontractors may process personal data when providing, for example, IT- or hosting services.
 In these cases, sufficient data protection is ensured by using approved transfer mechanisms, such as signing EU Commission’s standard contractual clauses in connection with the transfer.

 ### 7. How long will my personal information be kept?

-We will utomatically delete your data after two years of inactivity.
+We will automatically delete your data after two years of inactivity.

 ### 8. How is my information stored and protected?